Mercury Cougar: 1969–1970

 For the 1969 model year, the Cougar underwent a mid-cycle revision alongside its Mustang counterpart.
 The straight-lined body sides transitioned toward Coke bottle styling, distinguished by a sweeping body crease sloping down from the hood line to the rear wheels; while the roofline saw little change to its design, the vent windows were deleted.
-The front fascia retained a full-width grille, with the "electric shaver" split grille replaced by a horizontally-slatted grille (with a matching centerpiece); concave taillamp lenses replaced the previous convex design.
-The hidden headlamps were retained; the mechanism shifted its power from dual vacuum actuators to a single, centrally-located vacuum actuator.
+The front fascia retained a full-width grille, with the "electric shaver" split grille replaced by a horizontally slatted grille (with a matching centerpiece); concave taillamp lenses replaced the previous convex design.
+The hidden headlamps were retained; the mechanism shifted its power from dual vacuum actuators to a single, centrally located vacuum actuator.
 The vacuum to operate the headlight doors was provided by the engine and stored in a reservoir under the fender.
-The headlight doors use spiral torsion springs to make the headlamp doors stay open in the neutral position.
+The headlight doors use spiral torsion springs to stay open.

-A convertible body style was added to the model line, available for both standard and XR-7 trims; a power-operated top was standard.
+A convertible body style was added to the model line, available in both standard and XR-7 trims; a power-operated top was standard.

 For 1970, the Cougar underwent an additional revision to the front fascia; the split "electric shaver" grille with vertically slatted trim made its return, with a new hood adopting a pronounced body-color center section.
 As part of the front fascia revision, the Cougar also received a new front bumper and revised front fenders.
 Concave taillamp lenses remained but with revised trim bezels, in addition to revised side marker lights.
 A change to the position of the rear axle necessitated a new rocker panel length and rear quarter sheet metal as compared to the 1969 model, although these changes are not visually apparent.

 Cougar also received a special option package (styled by fashion designer Pauline Trigère), including a houndstooth-patterned vinyl roof and matching upholstery; the roof and upholstery were available together or separately, in either brown-and-black houndstooth or white-and-black houndstooth check patterns.
 Further safety upgrades included the addition of locking steering columns and high-backed bucket seats (replacing adjustable head restraints).